Provence Bucket List: What are the Top Tourist Attractions to Visit in Provence, France?

 Explore around the Les Jardins de Fontaine

-These are majestic gardens that are of lush and full greenery as well as Roman ruins, botanical gardens, ponds, and sculptures.
+These are majestic gardens of lush and full greenery and Roman ruins, botanical gardens, ponds, and sculptures.
 It is vast, expanding for up to 15 hectares in total.

-The peak season for these gardens is in August when the Féérie des Eaux water show illuminates the fountains and bodies of water within the gardens.
+The peak season for these gardens is in August when the Féérie des Eaux water show illuminates the gardens’ fountains and bodies of water.
 More than 30,000 visitors come to witness this spectacular display.

 Taste liquor at the Manguin Distillery in Île de la Barthelasse

 The orchard for pears and peaches within this island that used to be connected to mainland Avignon via a bridge started in the 1940s.
-These fruits are now “imprisoned” on bottles and hanged on branches, as the most visually interesting step within the process of fermenting the pear brandies that the distillery is known for.
+These fruits are now “imprisoned” on bottles and hung on branches, as the most visually exciting step in fermenting the pear brandies that the distillery is known for.

 At present, they offer tours that dive deep into the distillation process of their famous “jailed” pears in a bottle, and you’ll find yourself walking away with a glass or two in your hands.

-Aside from the Manguin Distillery, Île de la Barthelasse is also a great place for biking along the vast trail and open spaces.
+Aside from the Manguin Distillery, Île de la Barthelasse is also excellent biking along the vast trail and open spaces.

 This theater used to be the venue for shows, the hub for everything music, art, and the opera that the Romans so revered in their era.
 The walls, the stage, the terraces—all aspects of the theater are well-preserved.